Slideshow image

 1 Comment

-Dianne Craft over 4 years ago
+Dianne Craft almost 5 years ago

 I am so glad to hear that finally someone has seen the link between trauma in childhood and the health of these individuals as they get older.
 I regret it has taken them so long to figure it out.
 After being a Mom of 2 by-polar children and an EA in the school system for 28 years, we had an adage for 80% of problems that occur in a child's school day.
 To know and understand the child, you must first know the parents and siblings.